PDLT-University-of-York/test-split-site/docs/ultra/documents.md

 Images should be high quality and must comply with copyright regulations.
 The [University’s photo library](https://brand.york.ac.uk/account/dashboard/) or [Unsplash.com](https://unsplash.com/) are good sources of appropriate images.

+Ensure that images have appropriate ALT text to describe the content, or are marked as decorative if they don't add meaning.
+You can also add a caption to give further context or comment on the image, but this shouldn't be used in place of ALT text.

 ???
 Info "Add an image"

     1. Add an Image block, or a Content block and then select the image icon in the text editor.
 These both open the **Insert image panel**.